Brescia

 Brescia (/it/, /it/; Brèsa /lmo/; Bressa or Bresa; Brixia) is a city and comune (municipality) in the region of Lombardy, in Italy.
 It is situated at the foot of the Alps, a few kilometers from the lakes Garda and Iseo.
-With a population of 200,352, it is the second largest city in Lombardy and the fourth largest in northwest Italy.
+With a population of 201,715, it is the second largest city in Lombardy behind Milan, the fourth largest in northwest Italy and it is the northernmost Italian city among those with over 200,000 inhabitants.
 The urban area of Brescia extends beyond the administrative city limits and has a population of 672,822, while over 1.5 million people live in its metropolitan area.
 The city is the administrative capital of the Province of Brescia, one of the largest in Italy, with over 1.2 million inhabitants.

 Founded over 3,200 years ago, Brescia (in antiquity Brixia) has been an important regional centre since pre-Roman times.
-Its old town contains the best-preserved Roman public buildings in northern Italy and numerous monuments, among these the medieval castle, the Old and New cathedral, the Renaissance Piazza della Loggia and the rationalist Piazza della Vittoria.
+Its old town contains the best-preserved Roman public buildings in northern Italy and numerous monuments, such as the medieval castle, the Old and New cathedral, the Renaissance Piazza della Loggia and the rationalist Piazza della Vittoria.

 The monumental archaeological area of the Roman forum and the monastic complex of San Salvatore-Santa Giulia have become a UNESCO World Heritage Site as part of a group of seven inscribed as Longobards in Italy, Places of Power.

 Brescia is considered to be an important industrial city.
 Metallurgy and production of metal parts, machine tools and firearms are of particular economic significance, along with mechanical and automotive engineering.
-Among the major companies based in the Brescia metro area there are utility company A2A, automotive manufacturer OMR, steel producers Lucchini and Alfa Acciai, machine tools producers Camozzi and Lonati, firearms manufacturers Fausti, Beretta and Perazzi, gas equipment manufacturers Sabaf and Cavagna, etc.
+Major companies based in the Brescia area include utility company A2A, steel producer Lucchini and firearms manufacturers Beretta and Perazzi.

 Brescia is home to the prestigious Mille Miglia classic car race that starts and ends in the town.

 In the arts, it was nicknamed Leonessa d'Italia ("The Lioness of Italy").
 Gabriele d'Annunzio selected Gardone Riviera (nearby on the shores of Garda Lake) as his final residence.
 The estate he built (largely thanks to state-sponsored funding), il Vittoriale, is now a public institution devoted to the arts; a museum dedicated to him is hosted in his former residence.
 Brescia is also the setting for most of the action in Alessandro Manzoni's 1822 play Adelchi.

 The province is known for being the production area of the Franciacorta sparkling wine, as well as the main source of Italian-produced caviar.
 Brescia with her territory was the "European Region of Gastronomy" in 2017 and the "Italian Capital of Culture" with Bergamo in 2023.